-To get the pillow height just right, lie on the side and allow the shoulder to sink into the mattress.
+If you don’t have an adjustable pillow then there is a technique that can work well to to get the pillow height just right but it only works if the pillow is too low.
+First, lie on the side with your head on the pillow and allow the shoulder to sink into the mattress.
 Feel whether the head is tilting towards or away from the mattress.
 If the head is tilting away, the pillow is too high.
-Switch the pillow to a lower one.
+You must switch the pillow to a lower one.
 We can then add height afterwards.

 If the head is tilting towards the mattress, the pillow is too low.
 We can now add gradual height by folding over a towel and placing it underneath.
 A thicker towel will add more height if needed or a second towel can be used.
 Test it out by lying on the side again.